rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 _Why_ did `a` fail?
 Would it not be better if some `a` failures caused the whole computation to fail?...
 _A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the semantics of `<|>`.
-A half full glass is not what you always want and this post looks at the alternative, its laws, and its instances from a "pessimistic" viewpoint or the errors.
+A half full glass is not what you always want.
+This post looks at the alternative, its laws, and its instances from the "pessimistic" point of view.
+In this post pessimism is defined as, simply, thinking about the errors.

 This is a long post.
 You may prefer to pick a section you consider interesting and backtrack from it.
 The information is largely self-contained (except for referring to the laws).